-Testing strategy starts with recognising that, ‘what to do?’.
+Testing strategy starts with recognizing that, ‘what to do?’.
 The scope of testing is determined.
 This is done to find the areas of the testing.
 And which functionality should be in focus.

 Test plan as mentioned earlier can be regarded as a detailed and a bit more specific version of test strategy, as it contains the minute details of the testing process of a project.